 Learning Through Play In the foundation stage we learn through play.
-The play is planned "In the moment" to meet individual needs, interests and to provide the children with the next steps they need in their learning.
+The play is planned using a combination of Objective Led Planning and "In the moment" to meet individual needs, interests and to provide the children with the next steps they need in their learning.
 We encourage parents to let us know what the children are interested in before they start school in September so we can tailor make the classroom to the cohorts needs.
 As such our learning spaces are very flexible and include the outside area, school field, wildlife area and the local community.

 Curriculum As stated above the activities and play experiences we offer are child led but we use the Early Years Foundation Stage (EYFS) Development Matters and Early Learning Goals to guide our objectives and ensure progression throughout the year.
 We closely follow the recommendations within the EYFS and have adopted many aspects of best practice from a range of settings, research based evidence and what we know about our children.
 Therefore we place a high importance on the prime aspects of development: Communication and Language, Personal Social and Emotional Development and Physical Development.
 The other areas of learning are balanced throughout the timetable and these include Literacy, Mathematics, Understanding the World and Expressive Arts.
 We like to offer our children chance to experience the world around them so include celebrations from the Christian calendar as well as from other religions around the world.
 The children also benefit from discrete PE lessons once a week taught by Mr Hanford and RE and French sessions taught by Mrs O'Neill on alternate weeks.
 Early on in the year we group the children into keyworker groups to ensure we can gain the most accurate picture of what each individual child needs next to further their learning each day.